Alekos Sofianidis: Beşiktaş

+AEK Athens

-On Saturday 17 January 1959, AEK eventually submitted the sport's card of Sofianidis to the HFF and at the same time started negotiating with the TFF for the release of the player, so he can participate in the matches of the yellow-blacks.
-Sofianidis played only in friendly matches until the agreement with the Turks was reached and he was integrated into the team's roster in 1959 season, which coincided with the start of the first championship with a national division in Greek football.
-The arrival of Jenő Csaknády on the bench of AEK in 1962 also brought about a change of position for Sofianidis, since the Hungarian-German coach relocated him to the position of left wing-back, where Sofianidis spent the rest of his career standing out as one of the best footballers to ever play that position.
+On 17 January 1959, AEK eventually submitted the sport's card of Sofianidis to the HFF and at the same time started negotiating with the TFF for the release of the player, so he can compete with the club.
+Sofianidis played only in friendly matches until the agreement with the Turks was reached and his move became official in the summer of 1959, which coincided with the start of the first championship with a national division in Greece.
+The arrival of Jenő Csaknády at the bench of AEK in 1962 also brought about a change of position for Sofianidis, since the Hungarian-German manager relocated him to the position of left wing-back, where Sofianidis spent the rest of his career standing out as one of the best footballers to play that position.
 In 1968, when AEK played against Fenerbahçe in the Balkans Cup final in 1968, Sofianidis did not accompany his club to Istanbul as he would have been liable for arrest by the Turkish authorities for not fulfill his military obligations.
-With the shirt of AEK he won 2 Championships, as well as the 2 Greek Cups, while he was a key member of the squad that reached the quarter-finals of the European Cup in 1969.
+With AEK he won 2 Championships, as well as the 2 Greek Cups, while he was a key member of the squad that reached the quarter-finals of the European Cup in 1969.

+Panachaiki

-In the summer of 1969 he left AEK and played for the Panachaiki for a season, before his retirement.
+In the summer of 1969 he was released from AEK and joined Panachaiki where he played for a season, before his retirement.

 International career

-Sofianidis represented the Turkey B, in a friendly 1–0 win over Egypt on 20 May 1957.
+Sofianidis competed with Turkey U19 in 1954, while on 20 May 1957 he also represented the Turkey B, in a friendly 1–0 win over Egypt.

 Sofianidis was capped by Greece seven times.
 He played his first national game on 15 November 1959 against Yugoslavia.
 His last game for Greece was against Finland on 10 May 1967.

 Managerial career

+On 6 May 1970, before gaining his coaching diploma, Sofianidis took charge of Panargiakos for the final five matches of the season.
+Afterwards, he attended a coaching school at Leicester.
+On 9 August, he was appointed manager of Atromitos for a season.
+On 5 August 1972 he returned to Atromitos for a very brief spell.
+In the following season, he served as an assistant manager to Stan Anderson at AEK Athens, until 18 April 1974, when the Englishman was fired.

-Sofianidis coached several Greek youth teams following his retirement from football in 1970.
-He was appointed as the manager of Greece in 1988.
-His first game was on 15 November 1988 against Hungary, where Greece won by 3–0.
-Greece played 7 times with Sofianidis as their manager, winning 3, drawing 1, and losing 3.
-He was also manager during the infamous friendly match between Greece and Turkey on 29 March 1989, losing 1–0.
-That was also his last game with the national team.
+In 1988 Sofianidis was appointed manager of Greece.
+His first game was on 15 November 1988 against Hungary, where Greece won 3–0.
+Greece played seven matches under Sofianidis, winning three, drawing one and losing three.
+He was also in charge during the infamous friendly against Turkey on 29 March 1989, losing 1–0.
+It was also his final match as national team manager.

 Personal life

 Sofianidis was a gymnastics teacher by profession.
 He had a pool's agency in Athens on Agios Meletios Street.
-He died on 6 July 2010 after a long battle with cancer at age 76.
+He died on 6 July 2010 after a long battle with cancer at the age of 74.